 Radiant Barriers and Reflective Insulation Systems

 Radiant heat travels in a straight line away from any surface and heats anything solid that absorbs its energy.
 When the sun heats a roof, it's primarily the sun's radiant energy that makes the roof hot.
 A large portion of this heat travels by conduction through the roofing materials to the attic side of the roof.
 The hot roof material then radiates its gained heat energy onto the cooler attic surfaces, including the air ducts and the attic floor.
 A radiant barrier reduces the radiant heat transfer from the underside of the roof to the other surfaces in the attic.
-To be effective, it must face an air space.
+To be effective, it must face a large air space.

 Radiant barriers are more effective in hot climates, especially when cooling air ducts are located in the attic.
 Some studies show that radiant barriers can lower cooling costs 5% to 10% when used in a warm, sunny climate.
 The reduced heat gain may even allow for a smaller air conditioning system.
 In cool climates, however, it's usually more cost-effective to install more thermal insulation.